10 Causes of Light Brown Stools: What's Normal & Not?

 Acute diarrhea not responding to usual treatments for more than three days.

 1. Light brown stool is a normal variant (due to food).

-As a rule, all shades of brown stool, such as light brown stools and very dark brown stools, are considered normal.
+As a rule, all shades of brown stool, such as light brown and dark brown stools, are considered normal.
 However, your stool color varies according to what you eat and several other factors.

 Having light brown stool is often not a cause of concern 99% of the time.
 So don’t worry unless you have other abnormal symptoms.

-The most important conditions that cause yellowish to light brown food include:
+The most important conditions that cause yellowish to light-brown food include: